Water Gardens 101

 Fish - Add color and excitement.

-It’s critical that your filtration system is the proper size to handle your fish population.
+Your filtration system must be the proper size to handle your fish population.
 Fish naturally multiply and grow.
 The more fish, the more waste, so fish loads must be controlled.
 General rule?
 With standard filtration and 60% plant coverage, allow 1-2 koi or 2-3 goldfish per 200 gallons of water.
 If you need help figuring out how much filtration your fish need, give us a call!

 Beneficial Bacteria - Natural treatments for a balanced pond.

 Using natural treatments, such as those found in The Pond Guy DefensePAC®, aid in keeping your pond balanced and happy.
-The DefensePAC is designed to keep a pond’s ecosystem perfectly balanced by breaking down waste, removing excess nutrients and maintain clear water.
+The DefensePAC is designed to keep a Southeast Michigan area pond’s ecosystem perfectly balanced by breaking down waste, removing excess nutrients, and maintaining clear water.